 School of Journalism

 Courses in the School of Journalism examine the news media -- emphasizing their history, privileges and ethical responsibilities -- and provide instruction in skills required for a wide array of careers that require gathering, verifying and disseminating news and information in the Digital Age.
-The School of Journalism offers a
+The School of Journalism offers a Bachelor of Arts in Journalism and a minor in Journalism.

 Students select courses in writing, reporting, producing, directing, editing and still and video photography.
 They train to work across multiple platforms including online, audio, video, newspaper and magazine.

 A quality education in journalism is built on a strong liberal arts foundation.
+Students must complete 72 credits outside of journalism, including the University's general education requirements.

-For further information about the school's Master of Arts program in Environmental and Natural Resource Journalism, contact the
+For further information about the school's Master of Arts program in Environmental Science and Natural Resource Journalism, contact the

 Director of Graduate Studies in Journalism, Nadia White